Skip to Main Content

 Coal Fire in the Warehouse District

-The North Loop neighbourhood in Minneapolis has spent the better part of a decade converting its brick-and-timber warehouse stock into the city's most concentrated stretch of independent restaurants.
-Washington Avenue, where Black Sheep Coal Fired Pizza occupies its address at 600 N, runs through that corridor as a kind of spine: you pass repurposed loading docks, street-level patios, and the steel-framed remnants of a freight economy that has given way to a dining economy.
+Black Sheep Coal Fired Pizza is a casual Minneapolis restaurant in the North Loop at 600 N Washington Ave.
 The physical environment makes an argument before you order anything.
-High ceilings, exposed industrial materials, and the ambient warmth that coal-fired equipment generates in an open kitchen all belong to the same idiom — functional architecture repurposed into something you want to spend an evening in.
+High ceilings, exposed industrial materials, and the ambient warmth that coal-fired equipment generates in an open kitchen all belong to the same idiom, functional architecture repurposed into something you want to spend an evening in.

 Coal firing as a cooking method predates gas deck ovens by decades, and its revival across American pizza has been partly about crust texture and partly about temperature.
 Coal ovens routinely operate at higher sustained heat than wood-fired alternatives, producing a crust that chars in irregular patterns rather than uniform browning.
 The result is a thinner, crispier base with structural integrity that holds topping weight without becoming a delivery mechanism for sauce alone.
-In Minneapolis's pizza market, which includes Neapolitan-style operators such as Punch Neapolitan Pizza working the classic wood-fired tradition, coal firing represents a distinct technical position rather than a variation on the same theme.
+In Minneapolis's pizza market, coal firing represents a distinct technical position rather than a variation on the same theme.

 The Room and the Production Line